What are SMART Goals?

 The resources below provide clear examples and practical guidance to help you master the SMART framework.
 Use them to write effective aim statements that will set your own quality improvement projects up for success.

-The Importance of Smart Goals
+The Importance of Smart Goals (Infographic)

 Use this downloadable infographic to learn the fundamentals of the SMART goal framework.
 It provides key questions for each component, breaks down a detailed clinical example of reducing readmissions, and outlines the benefits of creating clear, actionable goals.